calvinfeng/study-guide/doc/scalability.md

 ![asyn]
 [asyn]: ../img/asyn_system.png

-## Load Balancer
-The role of a load balancer is to distribute and direct requests evenly to all the servers.
-__Consistent Hashing__ is needed for balancing loads when servers are constantly added and removed.

-## Caching
+## Caching Layer
-Caching avoids the need to scale or at least make it cheaper.

-The challenge of cache is when we try to write to the cache
+Caching avoids the need to scale or at least make it cheaper.The challenge of cache is when we try to write to the cache

 Here are some complicated caching

 * Write-through cache
   * Pro - It directs write I/O onto cache and update data in the database level.
 It keeps cache and backend data consistent
   * Con - even though it is slow to write to the database level, latency isn't the issue because write to and read from the cache are fast.
 The real problem is bandwidth.
 It puts a limit on how many items you can write to the persistent storage layer.
   * Write-through cache is good for applications that write and then re-read data frequently as data is stored in cache and results in low read latency but it isn't ideal for write heavy applications.

 * Write-back cache
   * Pro - I/O is directed to cache and completion is immediately confirmed to the server.
 Modification in the cache are not copied to the database until absolutely necessary.
 This results in low latency and high throughput for write-intensive applications.